ahmetvepayev/ahmetvepayev/README.md

 I'm currently learning C#, Java, Python and JavaScript

-My main focus is C# and related back-end technologies such as .NET and .NET Framework
+My main focus is C# and related backend technologies such as .NET and .NET Framework

 Reach me at ahmetwepaogly@gmail.com